Recognizing and Overcoming Postpartum Depression

 - Appetite changes

-- Feelings of hopelessness, helplessness, guilt, anxiety, irritability, inadequacy as a parent and a lack of connection with your baby
+- Feelings of hopelessness, helplessness, guilt, anxiety, irritability, inadequacy as a parent

-- Obsessive thoughts about your baby’s safety
+- Overwhelming thoughts about your baby’s safety

 - Withdrawal from family and friends